lxd-cumt/lxd-cumt.github.io/_pages/about.md

 ✍🏻 **Xianduo Li**, Xiaoli Gong, Dong Wang, Jin Zhang, et al.

 🎉 **Contribution**
-- 1.Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- 2.*******
-- 3.*****
+- 1. Propose a framework that employs offline pruning and quantization and online SIMD optimization to fit DNN for cost-effective edge devices.
+- 2. Design and implement accumulation-before-multiplication sparse convolutional algorithm.
+- 3. Conduct a series of experiments to evaluate the performance of our framework on various edge devices.

 </div>
 </div>

 # 👨‍💻 Work Experience
-- **Shuhai Lab at Huawei Cloud, Research Intern.** Research Topic: Design a benchmark suite for latency-critical cloud applications (such as Memcached, Redis, et al) with a wide variety of latency requirements and micro-architectural characteristics.
+- **Shuhai Lab at Huawei Cloud, Research Intern.**
+Research Topic: Design a benchmark suite for latency-critical cloud applications (such as Memcached, Redis, et al) with a wide variety of latency requirements and micro-architectural characteristics.

 # 💻 Research Experience
 ### Software/Hardware Co-optimization for Machine Learning